djaus2/Soft-ata/README.md

 - ***The Arduino Shield code is now downloadable as a Zip file when running the SoftataWebAPI***

 ## <font color="red">Hot Press</font>
+- V9.22 Filename fix for the .ino file.
+  - Code improvements
+    - Have tested OTA luanch while console app running.
+OTA works fine.
-- V9.20 Merged OTA into the Sketch
+- V9.20 Merged OTA into the Sketc
   - Sketch: SoftataOTA
   - Found issue with OTA upload if using WatchDog Timer.
     - Can optinally disable WatchDog. __(Disabled)__